microsoft/terraform-provider-azuredevops/website/docs/r/agent_pool.html.markdown

 resource "azuredevops_agent_pool" "pool" {
     name = "staging_pool"
     auto_provision = false
-    is_hosted = false
 }
 ```

-## Arugument Reference
+## Argument Reference

 The following arguments are supported:

 * `name` - (Required) The name of the agent pool.
-* `auto_provision` - (Optional) Specifies whether to auto provision the agent pool in new projects. - default is false.
+* `auto_provision` - (Optional) Specifies whether or not a queue should be automatically provisioned for each project collection.
+Defaults to `false`.
-* `is_hosted` - (Optional) Specifies whether the agent pool is hosted or private. - default is false
-* `pool_type` - (Optional) Specifies whether the agent pool type is Automation or Deployment.  default is "automation"
+* `pool_type` - (Optional) Specifies whether the agent pool type is Automation or Deployment.
+Defaults to `automation`.

 ## Attributes Reference

-The following attributes are exported:
+In addition to all arguments above, the following attributes are exported:

 * `id` - The ID of the agent pool.